Navigating expat finance and the world of “expat financial advisors” is a challenging task!

 On the whole, the differences are small, limited and easily managed when approached correctly by professionals who are experienced in dealing with these challenges.

-Do not place too much judgement on the personality of the advisor but more focus on their skills, ethics, experience and track record.
-The best salespeople are always the most sociable, friendly and easy to get on with, but this doesn’t mean that the advice they are giving is the best, often it is the opposite.
+The best salespeople are always the most sociable and easy to get on with, but this doesn’t mean that the advice they are giving is the best available to you.

-Whereas some of the most astute and professional advisors I have met are at the other end of the scale.
+Some of the most astute and professional advisors I have met are at the other end of the scale.

 Referrals, are they important?